Gayathiri784/Fridge-hero/README.md

 Responsive and animated UI

-🛠️ Built withHTML, CSS, JavaScript, and Google Gemini API
+🛠️ Built with HTML, CSS, JavaScript, and Google Gemini API